whytui/aoemod/CustomROR/CustomROR_README.txt

 	To get latest features, you should really get CustomROR.xml content from the provided example (in ZIP archive file).
 Same for CustomROR_civs.xml.

 CustomROR on other AOE versions:
 The fully supported version is ROR 1.0a.
 However, some features are supported in AOE1.0b, AOE1.0c, ROR1.0b too.
-ROR_API 1.0.1.0 is required.
+ROR_API 1.0.1.0 or above is required.

 CustomROR on Linux:
 Before running CustomizeAOE/CustomROR on linux using wine, some configuration is needed.